simple-guy1/bitcoin-full-node-guide/README.md

 debian](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md#ubuntu--debian)
 version.<br>

-Once Bitcoin Core is setup I can run it as deamon with command `bitcoind -daemon` to start Bitcoin Core main chain.
-In be able to do [IBD](https://btcinformation.org/en/glossary/initial-block-download), I have to allow incoming connetion on **Bitcoin port 8333** with `ufw allow 8333`<br>
+Once Bitcoin Core is setup I can run it as daemon with command `bitcoind -daemon` to start Bitcoin Core main chain.
+In be able to do [IBD](https://btcinformation.org/en/glossary/initial-block-download), I have to allow incoming connection on **Bitcoin port 8333** with `ufw allow 8333`<br>

-To start Bitcoin Core tesnet chain I have to run `bitcoind -testnet -daemon` and allow incoming connection on port *18333* with `ufw allow 18333`<br>
+To start Bitcoin Core testnet chain I have to run `bitcoind -testnet -daemon` and allow incoming connection on port *18333* with `ufw allow 18333`<br>

 Next step is to config Bitcoin Core via [Jameson Lopp's Bitcoin Core Generator](https://jlopp.github.io/bitcoin-core-config-generator/).
 My current setup looks like this:
 ```